pearovsocks2/my-first-repo/README.md

 # my-first-repo
-I graduated with my BA in May 2023 with a degree in Business (concentration in Innovation &amp; Strategy).
+My name is Kathryn and I graduated with my BA in May 2023 with a degree in Business (concentration in Innovation &amp; Strategy).
 I minored in economics and East Asian studies.
 I am now a current MBA student at the Business School.

 Jamie is a current MA student at the business school.
 Prior to studying at the Business School she earned her BA  in Business and Economics.
 She recently had a summer internship with Fidelity Investments, and just accepted a full-time offer from them.
 She will be a Business Management and Strategy Associate in Asset Management at Fidelity starting in June.